alexek1987/ninja-profiles/README.md

 the idea was to stay true to the mock up but also add my own slick and clean details to it.
-I also chose a few features which I hadn't done before, such as infinite scroll, because I think it's a nice feature, and I've already implemented it on other projects of mine too, after leaerning how to do it for this challenge!
+I also chose a few features which I hadn't done before, such as infinite scroll, because I think it's a nice feature, and I've already implemented it on other projects of mine too, after learning how to do it for this challenge!

 ## Thought behind design of code